 - The quarterly accounts of the institutional sectors (households, corporations, general government) are published approximately 105 days after the end of the quarter.
 That publication includes certain key indicators such as the household saving ratio, the business investment rate and the government’s quarterly accounts.

 - A first estimate of the national accounts, based mainly on the quarterly accounts, is published in the April following the reference year.

 - More definitive figures are included in the detailed annual accounts published in mid-October of the year following the reference year.
 Those accounts present tables for each branch of activity (production account and operating account, main expenditure categories, investment and employment), and the accounts of the various institutional sectors.
 After that, the capital stock and the detailed supply and use tables are published.

 - The government’s annual accounts form the subject of two annual estimates.
 A first estimate is published in mid-April in the form of tables of the main government revenue and expenditure.
 The second estimate is published in October and presents the detailed complete accounts which are incorporated in the publication of the sector accounts.
 These two estimates are in line with the data submitted for the purpose of the excessive deficit procedure.

 - The satellite account of non-profit institutions is likewise a statistic published in the general framework of the national accounts.
 The satellite account of non-profit institutions is not part of the European statistical obligations.
 Nevertheless, it conforms to the international standards on the subject.

-- The regional breakdown of Belgian imports and exports of goods and services is available from 1995 onwards and is produced jointly by the NBB and the three Regions.
-The regional figures are not part of the European statistical obligations, but are based on the methodological principles defined at European level and used for the other variables per branch of activity.
+- The regional breakdown of Belgian imports and exports of goods and services is produced jointly by the NBB and the three Regions.
+These regional figures are not part of the European statistical obligations, but are based on the methodological principles defined at European level and used for the other variables per branch of activity.